Learn Typescript Bitwise and Assignment Operators with examples

 Operand1 Operator Operand2

-Operand1 and Operand2 are javascript expressions.
-Operators are bitwise operators.
+Where Operand1 and Operand2 are JavaScript expressions, and Operators are bitwise operators.

-Let’s assume that the value of A and B are 5 and 10, and the result is as follows.
+Let’s assume the values of A and B are 5 and 10, and observe the results:

 OperatorTitleDescriptionExample